On banks of environmental disaster, Ukrainians try to stand strong

 “We went through the occupation, and during the occupation people very quickly built a strong level of independence and resistance to the occupying forces, and that built a strong sense of determination and self-reliance among our communities,” says Ms. Shatilova, deputy director of the Kherson regional operations of the Ukrainian Red Cross.

-Add to that the past six months of almost daily shelling from Russian forces just across the Dnieper River, she says, and people have been prepared to confront what she calls the “third difficult situation” to besiege Kherson in less than two years: the Dnieper’s devastating flooding following the collapse of the Nova Kakhovka Dam.
+Add to that the past six months of almost daily shelling from Russian forces just across the Dnipro River, she says, and people have been prepared to confront what she calls the “third difficult situation” to besiege Kherson in less than two years: the Dnipro’s devastating flooding following the collapse of the Nova Kakhovka Dam.

 Why We Wrote ThisA story focused on

 Cities, and people, recover from floods, and Kherson’s wartime experiences have steeled it to face challenges.
-But in the Ukrainian city, along banks of the Dnieper, and around the Black Sea, concerns mount for the flood’s environmental impact.
+But in the Ukrainian city, along banks of the Dnipro, and around the Black Sea, concerns mount for the flood’s environmental impact.

 As water from a heavy rain pours into the bombed-out southern facade of the government building the Red Cross has converted into flood response headquarters, Ms. Shatilova lists the area’s unfilled needs for food, medicines, and dry shelter.